FREQUENTLY ASKED QUESTIONS

 Yes, the JOP is designed to operate independently of the electric grid.
 Note: The use of a diesel or natural gas- fueled electrical generator would be required during plant start-up.

 During start-up, the processor requires electricity, an auxiliary fuel source (natural gas or propane), and water.
-The processor becomes self-sustaining within 30 min, at which time the auxiliary fuel source will turn off automatically and the electrical load can be picked up by the plant.
+The processor becomes self-sustaining within a couple of hours, at which time the auxiliary fuel source will turn off automatically and the electrical load can be picked up by the plant.

 Our processors are designed to operate 24 hours/day, 7 days/week, and shut down only occasionally for periodic servicing or maintenance.
 Therefore, the consumption of auxiliary fuel and electricity from the grid should be minimal.